binkley/modern-java-practices/README.md

 ## Leverage unit testing and coverage

 * [JaCoCo](https://www.jacoco.org/jacoco/)
-* "Ratchet" pattern to fail build when coverage drops.
+* Use the "ratchet" pattern to fail the build when coverage drops.
   Robert Greiner talks more on this in [_Continuous Code Improvement Using Ratcheting_](https://robertgreiner.com/continuous-code-improvement-using-ratcheting/) This follows the agile ["Boy Scout"